pShota/tgbackupassistant/README.md

 4. only one Telegram account can use per container

-5. this script needs to run as root, as it apply `sysctl fs.inotify.max_user_watches=1048576` to increase limit in the beginning
+5. you need to add `sysctl fs.inotify.max_user_watches=1048576` as a boot up schedule task in Synology, run as root